DonnC/pywce/README.md

-# PyWCE - Python WhatsApp Cloud Engine
+# Python WhatsApp ChatBot Engine

 A package for creating WhatsApp chatbots using a template-driven approach.
 It decouples the engine from the WhatsApp client library, allowing developers to use them independently or